hbctraining/Peak_analysis_workshop/lessons/05_diffbind_analysis.md

 ## Tools for evaluating differential enrichment
 A wide variety of computational tools are available for differential analysis of ChIP-seq experiments.
 Each of these tools differ in the underlying algorithms and the assumptions of the data, as such this results in challenge of knowing which tool is right for your condition.
-Below we list some things to consider when evaluating the different apporaches:
+Below are some key factors to consider when evaluating the different approaches:

 * **Peak calls or alignment files**
-  * Some tools require peaks to be called prior to differntial enrichment analysis, while others implement their own detection method or work using sliding windows.
+  * Some tools require peaks to be called prior to differential enrichment analysis, while others implement their own detection method or work using sliding windows.
 * **Statistical distribution**
   * Use of a Poisson distribution or on a more flexible negative binomial distribution.
 * **Assumptions of the data**
   * Methods adapted from RNA-seq assume the majority of occupied genomic regions do not differ between experimental state.
-This may not hold for studies where large perurbations can have large scale globla impact on chromatin.
+This may not hold for studies where large perurbations can have large scale global impact on chromatin.
 * **Biological replicates**
-  * Some tools work in the absence of replicates for each condition, and others require replicates to provide differential analysis.
+  * Some tools can work in the absence of replicates for each condition, and others require replicates to provide differential analysis.
 * **Binding profile**
   * A narrow peak will identify smaller regions, whereas broad peaks can range between a few hundred to thousands of base pairs.

 All of these aspects  make it challenging to know what the optimal computational tool is for differential enrichement analysis of your data.
 A recent [study performed a comprehensive assessment of differential ChIP-seq tools](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-022-02686-y).
 In this work the authors **evaluated the performance of 33 computational tools** using reference datasets obtained by in silico simulation of ChIP-seq.
 Tool performances were evaluated with precision-recall curves, and the accuracy of tested tools was assessed depending on peak shape and biological regulation scenario.
 The **decision tree** displayed below was generated based on the results of this study and is helpful in **providing recommendations**.

 <p align="center">
 <img src="../img/DiffEnrich_image.png"  width="850">